Table of Contents

 When most people think of sleep, they think of REM sleep.
 This is the stage in which dreams occur and is considered to be the most restful phase of sleep.
 However, there are actually two other stages of sleep that are just as important: light sleep and deep sleep.

 Light sleepers miss out on getting the restorative stages of sleep like REM.
 As a result, they often wake up feeling tired and unrested.
 In contrary heavy sleepers always look for ways to wake up.

-REM deprivation has been linked to certain health conditions, such as dementia.
+REM sleep deprivation has been linked to dementia or Alzheimer’s.
 So it’s important for everyone to get enough REMsleep each night.

 Disrupting your circadian rhythm

 Circadian rhythms are the body’s natural sleep/wake cycle.
 They are affected by our exposure to light, and disrupting them can have serious consequences for our health.